justinnhli/oxycreates/student-research/index.md

 1. Create accounts on [Github](https://github.com/) and on [Trello](https://trello.com/), and email me with your usernames.

-1. You may skip this step if you are already familiar with git and know how to resolve merge conflicts.
+1. You may skip the next two steps if you are already familiar with git and know how to resolve merge conflicts.
 However, if you are currently using a built-in git client (eg. in PyCharm, IntelliJ, Eclipse, etc.), you should at least consider this step.

-	GitKraken is a version control program.
-Download and install [GitKraken](https://www.gitkraken.com/), then watch the first 20 minutes of their [introductory webinar video](https://www.youtube.com/watch?v=f0y_xCeM1Rk) (until they start Branching) and their [merge conflict video](https://www.youtube.com/watch?v=R1iWJNyRpQE).
+1. Download and install [GitKraken](https://www.gitkraken.com/), then watch the first 20 minutes of their [introductory webinar video](https://www.youtube.com/watch?v=f0y_xCeM1Rk) (until they start Branching) and their [merge conflict video](https://www.youtube.com/watch?v=R1iWJNyRpQE).
 Here's quick reference for the terminology:

 	* **Version control** is the practice of saving changes to documents in progress.
 	* Anything that is **local** (local copy, local machine) is about your own computer.